Chicago Moped Accident Lawyers

 - An automatic transmission or transmission that does not require to be shifted

-Mopeds were originally as cross between a bicycle and a motorcycle, combining self propelling with a back up motor.
+Mopeds were initially designed as a hybrid between a bicycle and a motorcycle, combining self-propelling with a backup motor.
 Subsequently, riders of these vehicles have a combination of risks that both bicyclist and motorcyclists endure when on the road.
 All have little protection to prevent injury in an accident and have a lower visibility by other drivers.
-However, mopeds and scooters have their own issues as well.
+However, mopeds and scooters have their issues as well.

 - Fast stops.
-A moped or scooter can stop much faster than a car, truck or even a motorcycle.
-These quick stops may not be anticipated by a close-following vehicle that may rear ended the moped.
+A moped or scooter can stop much quicker than a car, truck or even a motorcycle.
+These quick stops may not be anticipated by a close-following vehicle that may rear-end the moped.

-Due to the lack of protection while riding a scooter or moped, riders are at high risk for injury when involved in an accident.
-In addition, many riders may not have insurance to cover their injuries.
+Due to the lack of protection, while riding a scooter or moped, riders are at high risk for injury when involved in an accident.
+Also, many riders may not have insurance to cover their injuries.
 A study done at the University of Florida looked at 5,660 moped crashes that happened in Florida between 2002-2008.
-Of all the riders, 90% of them were uninsured and only 17% wore helmets, making them very vulnerable to both injury and high medical bills.
+Of all the riders, 90% of them were uninsured, and only 17% wore helmets, making them very vulnerable to both injury and high medical bills.

-Like motorcycle and bicycle riders, scooter riders are susceptible to head injuries that can cause long term problems in their life, requiring extensive medical treatment, time lost at work and many other expenses.
-In addition, bone fractures, lacerations, contusions and even limb amputation are possible when hit while riding a moped or motor scooter.
-The injuries can be very serious and expensive, making it important to seek legal help to ensure that the responsible party for the accident makes financial restitution for the injuries and expenses.Contact A Law Firm With Experience Litigating Moped Or Motor Scooter Injury Accidents In Chicago, IL
+Like motorcycle and bicycle riders, scooter riders are susceptible to head injuries that can cause long-term problems in their life, requiring extensive medical treatment, time lost at work and many other expenses.
+Also, bone fractures, lacerations, contusions and even limb amputation are possible when hit while riding a moped or motor scooter.
+The injuries can be very serious and expensive, making it essential to seek legal help to ensure that the responsible party for the accident makes financial restitution for the injuries and expenses.Contact A Law Firm With Experience Litigating Moped Or Motor Scooter Injury Accidents In Chicago, IL

 Learn more about moped safety here: